noddos/noddos/README.md

 - Enable building of the noddos package, go to "Network" menu, have noddos build as module ('M')
 - Select the Save menu option, save to '.config' and then select 'Exit' and again 'Exit'

-Now we just have to build to package:
+Now we just have to build the packages:

-    make -j1
-	# libtins builds fail the first attempt because it detects C++11 is not available so we rerun
-    make -j1
+    make -j4

 Change the architecture directory and architecture ipkg to match your HGW platform